Executive Summary

 1. Technology Moat (Moderate-Wide)

-- Double-digit annual product cost reductions for 10+ years
+- Double-digit annual cost reductions for 15+ consecutive years

 2. Switching Costs (Moderate)

-- Integration with customer power infrastructure creates switching friction
+- Integration with customer power infrastructure creates high switching friction

 - Only SOFC manufacturer at gigawatt-scale production